ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## `:flags` Configure preprocessing, compilation & linking command line flags

-Ceedling’s internal, default tool configurations (see later `:tools` section) execute compilation and linking of test and source files among other needs.
+Ceedling’s internal, default tool configurations execute compilation and linking of test and source files among a variety of other tooling needs.
+(See later `:tools` section.)

 These default tool configurations are a one-size-fits-all approach.
-If you need to add to the command line flags for individual tests or a release build, the `:flags` section allows you to easily do so.
+If you need to add flags to the command line for individual tests or a release build, the `:flags` section allows you to easily do so.

 Entries in `:flags` modify the command lines for tools used at build time.